-The Lower Bavarian city of Deggendorf is often called gateway to “Bavarian Forest”.
-Sheltered in a heavenly valley at the foot of Bavarian mountains, it is the perfect site to start exploring the eastern parts of Bavaria.
+The Lower Bavarian city of Deggendorf is often called the gateway to “Bavarian Forest”.
+Sheltered in a heavenly valley at the foot of the Bavarian mountains, it is the perfect site to start exploring the eastern parts of Bavaria.
 A wealth of cultural and culinary highlights wait to be discovered there.

 Just like all Bavarian towns, the city of Deggendorf boasts its fair share of monasteries and churches.
 The best-known is St.Peter and Paul’s Church of the Holy Sepulchre with quite extraordinary steeple completed 400 years after the creation of the church and is regarded as one of the prettiest Baroque church steeples found in southern Germany.